15r10nk/lazy-imports-lite/README.md

     keywords=["lazy-imports-lite-enabled"]
   ```

-This enables lazy imports for all top level imports in your modules in your project.
+This enables lazy imports for all top-level imports in your modules in your project.
 One way to verify if it is enabled is to check which loader is used.

 ``` pycon